Today I'm going to review the LedgerDocs workflow and how it integrates with QBO.

 This document management tool helps bookkeepers.
 Normally getting client documents is the biggest pain point for bookkeepers.
 The more a business owner can find a way to easily systematize the capturing of their source documents, the more efficient their bookkeeper can be.
 It reduces the stop/start cycle that leads to inefficiencies.

 LedgerDocs workflow doesn't include OCR which means I'm still doing some data entry, but I'm okay with that.
 When I first tested this app, it only provided a link to the source document in QBO.
 This was problem for me because if you ever decided to unsubscribe to LedgerDocs, your QBO transactions no longer had the source document attached to it.
 LedgerDocs now attaches the actual document in QBO.

 An additional bonus is LedgerDocs removed that annoying memo in the QBO invoice field referring back to their app.
 It meant reading my G/L was useless as every entry said "LedgerDocs #xxxxxxx".
 Now my memo notes flow through making the G/L readable again.

 Remember you can only push your invoices, bills and receipts through to QBO.
 Customer deposits, payments of bills gets done directly in QBO and you must manually download the paperwork in LedgerDocs to attach into QBO.
 Once your desktop is setup efficiently you can get a flow going.

 If getting documents from your clients is your pain point, you need a cost effective solution, and don't like fighting with technology ... this app is for you.
-It will also let you push manually entered documents to QBO for matching in the bank feed.
 I should mention it does remember your last entry for a customer or bill, so over time manual data entry is reduced.